 After briefly explaining the principle of non-refoulement, it's necessary to question whether the V4 countries are respecting or evading their responsibilities to apply and observe non refoulement under EU and international law.

 Allegations of push-back practice have been identified in the V4 group, primarily in Hungary and Poland.
 Though not a legal term, 'push-backs' can be interpreted as behaviour or practice infringing the general rule of non-refoulement.
-Broadly, the term 'push-back' refers to the informal cross-border expulsion (without due process) of individuals or groups to another country.
-It must be admitted that push-backs are occurring in different ways and taking place, in particular, at EU external land borders.
-Initially, the term was used to describe the unfolding situations along the EU borders of Hungary and Croatia with Serbia in 2016, after the closure of the Balkan route.
-Hungary and 'readmission' which is a formal procedure rooted in bilateral and multilateral agreements between states.
-In a report produced by the European Parliament's Directorate-General for External Affairs in 2015, push-back practices are defined as practices of 'national coast guards
+949 Broadly, the term 'push-back' refers to the informal cross-border expulsion (without due process) of individuals or groups to another country.
+This lies in contrast to the term 'deportation', which is conducted in a legal framework, and 'readmission' which is a formal procedure rooted in bilateral and multilateral agreements between states.
+950 In a report produced by the European Parliament's Directorate-General for External Affairs in 2015, push-back practices are defined as practices of 'national coast guards trying to prevent migrant